FIRE Aspirer 🔥 World Wander 🌎 Rouge Rambler ⚡

 I cashed out the GI Bill for every cent it was worth, adopted a sparse lifestyle, scaled back on spending, worked every summer, and by the time I graduated, I had managed to save more than what I started with.

 It was all sunshine and sunburns until I started working as a Park Ranger.
 I went through the typical seasonal employment rollercoaster.
 Even with a five-point veteran advantage, finding a full-time ranger gig is like Monday morning burnt toast – tough to swallow.

-I dabbled in plenty of other jobs: a butterfly educator, state park naturalist, tile and stone receptionist, and assistant librarian.
+I dabbled in plenty of jobs: a butterfly educator, state park naturalist, tile and stone receptionist, and assistant librarian.
 Fun positions, or at least had moments of fun, but lacked decent pay and riddled with unemployment.

 Eight years after graduation, I obtained a permanent seasonal Park Ranger position.

 I’m only guaranteed six months of employment, but I managed to collect the goodie bag of federal employment benefits, including a pension, 401(k) (TSP), and FSA.

 The only thing missing is guaranteed year-round work.

 My first season as a semi-furloughed employee went well but I am one year into a 15-year haul.
 My military service shaves four hairy years off the 20 I need for an annuity.